 What Should I Eat the Night before a 50 Mile Bike Ride?

-Assuming you’re asking what to eat the night before a 50 mile bike ride to fuel your body, here are some tips.
 First, it’s important to have a meal that is high in carbohydrates.
 This will give your body the energy it needs to complete the ride.

-A good option for a carb-rich meal is pasta with a tomato-based sauce.
 In addition to carbs, you’ll also want to include some protein in your pre-ride meal.
 Protein helps repair and build muscle, which can be helpful if you’re doing a lot of training leading up to your 50 mile ride.

-Chicken or fish are both good sources of lean protein.
 Finally, don’t forget about healthy fats!
 Healthy fats help keep you satiated and can actually provide more long-lasting energy than carbohydrates alone.

 A small amount of olive oil or avocado on your pasta will give you the fat boost you need without weighing you down too much.